 [48.
 Deleted by No. 76 of 1978 s.
 13.]

-49. Rating of persons residing on mining leases
+49. Occupiers of mining leases, liability of for water charges

 Any person in occupation of any portion of the surface of a mining lease granted or deemed to be granted under the Mining Act 1978 shall be deemed an occupier and be liable to pay any water supply charge in respect of the land accordingly notwithstanding any want of title to occupy.